aws-samples/aws-bootstrap-kit-examples/source/1-SDLC-organization/README.md

 Default output format [None]: json
 ```

-Here we use the `--profile` parameter with `main-admin` in order to, in the future be able to swtich between accounts.
+Here we use the `--profile` parameter with `main-admin` in order to, in the future be able to switch between accounts.

-You can now test our set up:
+You can now test your setup:

 ```sh
 aws --profile=main-admin  sts get-caller-identity